Copyright (c) 2007 THE THRASH METAL GUIDE

 X-VISION (FRANCE)

 Based on the debut full-length, this band pulls out heavy groovy post-thrash with a couple of sudden grinding outbursts and also sudden, but to a lesser effect, doom-laden ones.
-The music is dynamic and jumpy in the beginning, but later on loses the interesting moments, and settles down for one-dimensional repetitive riffs with a few reminders of Pantera's former glories ("Close Yourself").
+The music is dynamic and jumpy in the beginning, but later on loses the interesting moments and settles down for one-dimensional repetitive riffs with a few reminders of Pantera's former glories ("Close Yourself").

 [Confused] EP, 2002